RadonjaP/PS-CREDIT-CARD-PROCESSING/README.md

     curl -i --user ccpUser:ccpPass http://localhost:8080/credit-cards/getAll

   After you get session id you can easily use it to call POST method too.

+  Application Starting:

+    When starting application it is required to add environment variables.
+These variables represent username and password that will be required to access application.
+    Properties were externalized because if, for example, we need different login details for different environments.

+    -DCCP_AUTH_USERNAME=ccpUser -DCCP_AUTH_PASSWORD=ccpPass